Keio University

 Introduction

-On the other hand, SNS also serves as a breeding ground where misinformation (information that is incorrect as a result) and disinformation (information intended to deceive) spread in a short period of time.
+On the other hand, SNS also serves as a breeding ground for misinformation (information that is incorrect as a result) and disinformation (information intended to deceive) to spread in a short period of time.
 While algorithms that optimize displayed content based on posting and viewing history enable presentations tailored to user interests, they also carry the side effect of amplifying information of uncertain authenticity.

 On the other hand, there is a general perception in Japan that situations as serious as those in Europe and the US have not been confirmed.
 However, there have been cases where disinformation became an issue during elections; in the 2018 Okinawa gubernatorial election, information of unknown authenticity criticizing a candidate spread from specific sites.
 Even if large-scale intervention by foreign governments is not prominent, the risks of domestic division and manipulation of candidate evaluations cannot be overlooked.
-Moreover, as the number of voters using SNS as their primary information source has increased in recent years, there is a high possibility that situations similar to those in Europe and the US could occur.
+Moreover, as the number of voters using SNS as their primary information source has increased in recent years, there is a distinct possibility that situations similar to those in Europe and the US could occur.

 What Has Become Visible in Japan: The 2024 House of Representatives Election and the Hyogo Gubernatorial Election